 About Dr. Lacy

-Kyle Lacy, M.D., M.S., is a board-eligible orthopedic surgeon specializing in treating arthritis of the hip and knee.
+Kyle Lacy, M.D., M.S., is a board-certified orthopedic surgeon specializing in treating arthritis of the hip and knee.
 Dr. Lacy earned his Bachelor of Science degree in engineering from the University of California, Berkeley, and his Master of Science degree in biochemistry from the University of California, San Diego.
 He went on to earn his Doctor of Medicine degree from the University of Kentucky College of Medicine.

 Following his medical school training, Dr. Lacy continued with his orthopedic surgery residency training at the Detroit Medical Center, Wayne State University.
 After completing his residency, Dr. Lacy then underwent fellowship training in adult hip and knee reconstruction at Massachusetts General Hospital, Harvard Medical School.
 During his fellowship year at Massachusetts General Hospital, he focused on performing primary and revision hip and knee replacement surgeries.
 There, he trained under Andrew Freiberg, M.D., a world leader in the innovation and design of hip and knee replacement implants, known for his contributions to implant design and the development of highly-crosslinked polyethylene, a wear-resistant plastic used in hip and knee replacements that has become the gold standard world-wide.